Before You Sign Up

 How do I reduce my cooling energy use?

-You reduce your energy use by turning off your air conditioning unit or by increasing the temperature of your heat pump.
+• You reduce your energy use by turning off your Air Conditioning unit or by increasing the temperature of your heat pump.

 How are my energy savings calculated?

 Your electricity use during an event is compared to your historical baseline, calculated using the average of the previous 10 similar non-event days.
-If you use less electricity than expected during the event window, you earn rewards.

 How is successful participation measured?